 The least costly Prado, the GX, offers the third row of seats, and extended curtain airbags for their occupants, as options.
 Step up to the GXL and both are standard.

-The Kakadu’s off-road specific features include a driver-switched lock for the rear differential, which can help you go further in difficult 4WD conditions.
-For such situations there is also Crawl Control, which automatically controls the accelerator and brakes at a speed you select: all you have to do is steer.
+The Kakadu also features Crawl Control, which automatically controls the accelerator and brakes through very rough terrain at a speed you select: all you have to do is steer.

 Multi-Terrain Select allows you to tailor stability control and traction control for different off-road conditions.
 The Kakadu also has self-levelling and height-adjustable rear suspension, and the driver can change suspension settings for a softer ride, or sportier handling.